PandasThumb/pandasthumb.github.io/_posts/2021/2021-11-06-is-common-descent-untestable.md

-The paper is in the journal Molecular Biology and Evolution: [Citrullination was introduced into animals by horizontal gene transfer from cyanobacteria](https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msab317/6420225)  (Disclosure: I have published in that journal, and served as President of its pafrent society).
+The paper is in the journal Molecular Biology and Evolution: [Citrullination was introduced into animals by horizontal gene transfer from cyanobacteria](https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msab317/6420225)  (Disclosure: I have published in that journal, and served as President of its parent society).

 The paper straightforwardly provides evidence from molecular phylogenies and functional studies that the enzyme peptidylarginine deaminase has a distribution discordant with the overall phylogeny of life, in that